shyandsy/aurora/README.md

    - Automatically registers `/health` and `/ready` endpoints
    - Supports graceful shutdown with configurable timeout
    - Handles SIGINT and SIGTERM signals
+   - Creates `RequestContext` for each request with App instance

 2. **GormFeature**: GORM database connection
    - Supports MySQL and SQLite